 This section prescribes the policy and procedures for summative examinations.

-All undergraduate and postgraduate courses with summative examinations.
+All undergraduate and postgraduate courses with summative examinations, including UniSA College examinations.

 Open Universities Australia (OUA) students must comply with clauses relating to breaches of exam procedures and must also comply with OUA-specific procedures.